manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     % cat index.js

-    var greetFriendly = function (name) {
+    var greet = function (name) {
         console.log("Hello " + name);
     };
-    greetFriendly("Jane");
+    greet("Jane");

-We haven't met the `var` keyword before, and instead of `greetFriendly = (name) => {` the function is declared with `greetFriendly = function (name) {` - that's because by default, `tsc` generated the most compatible JavaScript code possible, using JavaScript language version *ES3*, which dates from December 1999.
+We haven't met the `var` keyword before, and instead of `greet = (name) => {` the function is declared with `greet = function (name) {` - that's because by default, `tsc` generates the most compatible JavaScript code possible, using JavaScript language version *ES3*, which dates from December 1999.
 This version uses language constructs that are out of fashion by now, but not invalid - Node.js will happily digest and run this kind of code.

-Another observation: While our TypeScript code enforced type-safety for the parameter of the greetFriendly function, there is no type-checking logic in the resulting JavaScript code (using `typeof` or similar mechanisms).
+Another observation: While our TypeScript code enforced type-safety for the parameter of the greet function, there is no type-checking logic in the resulting JavaScript code (using `typeof` or similar mechanisms).
 That's the point of TypeScript - it allows you to *write* type-safe code, but doesn't make the *running* code type-safe.

 In this sense, TypeScript's goal is to support type-safety when *authoring* code - it is a tool for the humans that *create* applications, not a tool for the machines *running* it.